-Change of majors can be submitted using a Declaration of Major form and a Plan of Study form (if appropriate).
-Students who change their major should be aware of their remaining degree requirements.
+Note: Students who change their major should be aware of their remaining degree requirements.
 Additionally, they are responsible for tuition, room/board and fees for any semesters required beyond the eight covered by the Olin scholarship.

 Registration

 Prior to each semester, there will be a designated registration period in which students will speak with their advisers and make choices on course selection.
 Registration is done on-line.
 Instructions are available each semester in the published registration booklets.
 NOTE: Courses available at the time of registration may be subject to cancellation based on enrollment.